lemining/cv/detailed_cv.md

 _Highlights_

-* Delivered on time and under budget – 7plus.com.au
+* Delivered on time and under budget – 7plus.com.au - Reached number #1 BVOD product within 12 months.
 * All platforms are very data rich to help making business and UX decisions.
 * Functional MVP that held up against largest sporting and TV events such as Melbourne Cup.